reubenthomas107/AI-Prognosis---NTRS/README.md

 The main file is execute.py which is integrated with other files as follows

 1) read_pdf.py to generate summaries.
-2) word_cloud.py to generate word clod for the AI summary generated.
+2) word_cloud.py to generate word cloud for the AI summary generated.
 3) embeddings.pickle which contains the trained model for Auto AI search.